-Many homeowners have questions about what items are considered valuables, and if extra insurance is important for things like taxidermy, heirlooms, signed sports memorabilia and gun collections.
+Many homeowners have questions about what items are considered valuables, and if extra insurance is important for things like taxidermy, heirlooms, signed sports memorabilia. and gun collections.

-It is a good idea to get appraisals for anything rare or particularly valuable you own, and to consider adding a special rider to your home policy that covers them for their full appraised value.
+It's a good idea to get appraisals for anything rare or particularly valuable you own, and to consider adding a special rider to your home policy that covers them for their full appraised value.

-While many homeowners insurance policies are similar, every home owner has individual concerns when it comes to insurance and theft.
+While many homeowners insurance policies are similar, every homeowner has individual concerns when it comes to insurance and theft.
 Consider asking an agent if additional theft insurance is important for the items you own.